Jenni722/UE4-Cookbook/README.md

 I don't claim any piece of code is earth-shattering or unique, but you may find it helpful in your work, and you can even contribute if you'd like.

+What you'll Need:

+* Unreal Engine 4.21.1 or newer
+* Visual Studio 2017 Community or higher
+* Github and Git LFS installed
+* A source-control management tool like Sourcetree from Atlassian.
+* Optional: Visual Assist from Whole Tomato Software.

  =Jenni